basho/riak_crdt_cookbook/counters/README.md

 Firstly, let's run down the functions:

-- `value/3`   - takes a riak object, and returns the pair {key, count}
+- `value/3`   - takes a Riak object, and returns the pair {key, count}
 - `sum/2`     - takes the output of `value/3`, and computes the total count
 - `maximum/2` - takes the output of `value/3`, and computes the list of keys with the highest count
 - `strip_date/2` -

-Now, before we can begin, we'll need to compile this module, and tell riak where to find it.
+Now, before we can begin, we'll need to compile this module, and tell Riak where to find it.

 To compile this module, run the following command.
 It it works, it gives you no output: